petrisch/todo-nu/README.md

       the file.
 Then +project should give a combination of the two, or could even be used for something else.

-- [ ] Make a filter for @maybes or configurable words.
 - [ ] Create a Link directly to the file and open it in $EDITOR see otn function, after that
 - [ ] nvim +call cursor(<LINE>, <COLUMN>) for calling it directly on the line